Last Updated on 21 August 2024 by Cycloscope

 Transportations in Mozambique

-The transports network in Mozambique relies mainly on minibusses, called chapas.
-Chapas is the typical minivan with about 20/30 sits, they are slow, hot and uncomfortable and drivers are a bit crazy – but at the same time they are cheap and can be caught everywhere, just wave your hand at one, they usually have their destination on the windshield.
+The transport network in Mozambique relies mainly on minibusses, called chapas.
+Chapas are the typical minivan with about 20/30 sits, they are slow, hot, and uncomfortable and drivers are a bit crazy – but at the same time they are cheap and can be caught everywhere, just wave your hand at one, they usually have their destination on the windshield.

 Some of them pull luggage trailers, which are great if you have a bulky backpack and are the only way to go if you want to load a bicycle (unless you want it strapped on the roof, which I wouldn’t recommend) – you’ll be charged for your luggage, bargain hard.